generalui/redwood-stripe/part1/readme.md

 `
 ```

-Your IDE should see that the subscription query implementation is missing (at least VS Code does for me...), you can let your IDE create the skelton implementation for this query for you, or create a file `api/src/services/subscriptions/subscriptions.ts` and add the content that retrieve the list of subscription, this is very similar to our seeder earlier
+Your IDE should see that the subscription query implementation is missing (at least VS Code does for me...), you can let your IDE create the skeleton implementation for this query for you, or create a file `api/src/services/subscriptions/subscriptions.ts` and add the content that retrieve the list of subscription, this is very similar to our seeder earlier

 ```ts
 import Stripe from 'stripe'